The $2 billion digital 'ram-raids': Inside the scams - fraudsters targeting your money

-In a new seven-day series, we investigate the rising cases of scammers, their ever-elaborate methods of targeting your savings and what’s being done to combat them.
+In a new seven-day series, we investigate the rising cases of scammers, their ever-elaborate methods of targeting your money and what’s being done to combat them.
 What can you do to keep safe?

-It could be what appears a genuine text message from a public agency.
+It could be what appears to be a genuine text message from a public agency.

 There might even be a knock at the door.
 A real-life person offering an incredible investment scheme.